News & Articles

 The holding company decided to set up another luxury hotel in Milton Keynes.
 To help pay for this it decided to sell its shares in the trading company.
 The holding company reclaimed the VAT incurred on the professional fees for the sale.

-• there was a direct link to the investment in the MK hotel and the future taxable supplies this would make;
+1. There was a direct link to the investment in the MK hotel and the future taxable supplies this would make;

-• the sale of the shares should be treated as a Transfer of a Going Concern (TOGC).
+3. The sale of the shares should be treated as a Transfer of a Going Concern (TOGC).

-The Tribunal took the view that the costs were directly linked to the “downstream” taxable supplies of the Milton Keynes hotel and this chain was not broken by the share sale.
+Points 2 and 3 were dismissed by the Tribunal, however, the Tribunal took the view that the costs were directly linked to the “downstream” taxable supplies of the Milton Keynes hotel and this chain was not broken by the share sale.
+This view was upheld by the Upper Tier.

 Find out more